kuiperzone/PupNet-Deploy/README.md

 Where possible, new versions of PupNet will be backward compatible with existing pupnet.conf files.
 If ever this is not the case, it will be explicitly stated.

-New configuration properties may be added and old ones removed or deprecated.
+New configuration properties may be added and old ones removed or deprecated, however.
 Where a new PupNet version results in changes to configuration properties, you can upgrade an existing pupnet.conf file to the latest format using:

     pupnet [file.pupnet.conf] --upgrade-conf